 3) Great Britains's National Health Service site

-we recommend climbers to take Diamox during their trek to the Kilimanjaro summit.
+we recommend climbers take Diamox during their Kilimanjaro trek.

 What Is Diamox

 Acetazolamide is distributed under the trade name of Diamox.
 The drug is a carbonic anhydrase inhibitor, or in other words, an agent preventing the operation of ferments binding carbon dioxide with water during breathing.
-Thus Diamox reduces the level of carbonic acid and slows down the CO₂ consumption to level out the acid-base balance.
+Thus, Diamox reduces the level of carbonic acid and slows down the CO₂ consumption, to level out the acid-base balance in your body.

 Acetazolamide, the active substance of the drug, is by default a diuretic.
-The more frequent urge to visit toilet during the ascent to Kilimanjaro is absolutely normal.
-This may be caused not only by the intake of Diamox but also by increased consumption of water.
+The more frequent urge to visit the toilet during the ascent to Kilimanjaro is absolutely normal while taking this medication.
+This may be caused not only by the intake of Diamox but also by increased consumption of water due to physical activity.
 We remind you that increased consumption of water during mountain trekking is recommended: you should drink not less than 4 liters of water per day.